-Common Collective Trust - Composed primarily of fully benefit-responsive investment contracts and valued at the net asset value of shares held by the Plan based on the fair value of its underlying assets reported in the fund's audited financial statements.
-This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported net asset value
+Common Collective Trust - Valued at the net asset value of shares held by the Plan based on the fair value of its underlying assets reported in the audited financial statements of Morley Stable Value Fund (the "Fund").
+This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported net asset value.
+Participant transactions (purchase and sales) may occur daily.